WestGrid/visualizeThis/_posts/2018-08-28-welcome-to-challenge.md

 - Starting on October 1, download one of the two datasets: the [molecular dynamics dataset]({{
   site.baseurl }}/menu/scientific.html) or the [humanities dataset]({{ site.baseurl
   }}/menu/humanities.html) and start working on your visualization.
-- Final solutions must be submitted via email to viz-challenge@westgrid.ca no later than November 30, 2018 (11:59 pm PST)
+- Final solutions must be submitted [via email](mailto:viz-challenge@westgrid.ca) no later than November 30, 2018 (11:59 pm PST)
 - When you submit, please include both your visualization and the workflow, be it a script, a state file, etc. so that we can reproduce your solution.
 - Please do not attach large files (over 1 MB) to the email, but instead share them with us using any of